pvlib/pvanalytics/docs/api.rst

    quality.weather.temperature_limits
    quality.weather.wind_limits

-In addition to validating temperature limits, module-temperature can be validated by testing whether it is correlated with irradiance.
+In addition to validating temperature by comparing with limits, module temperature should be positively correlated with irradiance.
 Poor correlation could indicate that the sensor has become detached from the module, for example.
 Unlike other functions in the :py:mod:`quality` module which return Boolean masks over the input